dlbewley/dlbewley.github.io/_posts/2021-03-09-Understanding-OpenShift-Over-The-Air-Updates.md

 # Operators Manage the Workloads

-The [Operator SDK][2] behind this work leverages technologies including Ansible, Helm, and Golang to bundle software and the logic to drive it into a Kubernetes Operator.
+The [Operator SDK][2] behind this work leverages technologies including Ansible, Helm, and Golang to bundle software and related operational knowledge into a Kubernetes Operator.
 OpenShift enables easy installation of community and ISV applications from customizatble catalog sources such as [OperatorHub](https://operatorhub.io/) and [Red Hat Marketplace](https://marketplace.redhat.com/).

 After installation of a workload operator, the update or removal is managed by the [Operator Lifecycle Manager][11] or OLM.
 When a new release of the operator is published the OLM facilitates an update to the new operator bundle.